andrewskyboss/milestone-project-02/README.md

 - ![color scheme](assets/images/color-sheme.PNG)

 #### Typography
 - Elegant Quicksand sans-serif typeface family font, were using in this project for the body text.
-- Abril Fatface font is universal and contemporary style font, displays strong presence on the page to attract attention was using for all titles in this project.

-- Body font is Quicksand 16px.
-This body font size is common for many project as easy to read and good for design as well.
+Body font size is 16px.
+This body font is easy to read and good for design.
 - All titles are in Abril Fatface font’s family.
+- According to Google Font, Abril Fatface is a contemporary revamp of classic font, inspired by the heavy titling fonts used in advertising posters in 19th century Britain and France.
+It has both neutrality and strong presence on the page to attract reader attention with measured tension by its curves, good color and high contrast.
-This font is based on classical Proportions and has variety of sizes.
-H1 as main title is in size of 40px.
-It is quite big size, but looks very elegant.
-H2 title is in size of 35px.
-H3 and H4 titles are in same size of 30px.
+-  H1 as main title is in size of 50px.
+It is quite big size, but looks very stylish and attract attention.
+H2 title is in size of 40px.
+H3 titles are in size of 30px.
 - All fonts are reduced in size for mobile devices to fit into the small screen of devices:
 - H1 = 40px, H2 = 35px, H3 = 27px.
 - body font is in same size for mobile devices.